-Generic Name: Cyanocobalamin (B12) Injection (sigh an oh koe BAL uh min)
+Generic name: Cyanocobalamin (B12) Injection (sye an oh koe BAL a min)

 Uses of Cyanocobalamin Injection: